simonheng/capacitor-camera-preview/README.md

 ```

 Captures a picture from the camera.

+If `storeToFile` was set to `true` when starting the preview, the returned
+`value` will be an absolute file path on the device instead of a base64 string.
+Use getBase64FromFilePath to get the base64 string from the file path.

 | Param         | Type                                                                                | Description                              |
 | ------------- | ----------------------------------------------------------------------------------- | ---------------------------------------- |